 There are six categories of PCI standards that must be met in order for a merchant to be deemed compliant:

-Yes, ReCharge uses a third-party credit card vault which is a Level 1 Service Provider.
+Yes, Recharge uses a third-party credit card vault which is a Level 1 Service Provider.
 This is the highest level of PCI DSS compliance.
-You can read more about this at: https://spreedly.com/pci
+To read more about this, visit Spreedly's article on PCI Compliance.

 You can also refer to Spreedly's PCI compliance documents, which includes the Attestation of Compliance and the ASV Scan Report Attestation of Compliance.